#WeTheCivic: America 250

 In the last years, we’ve witnessed a full-scale campaign by elected officials to silence American voices, stories, bodies, history, and journalism.

-The multiracial, multilingual, multigenerational nonprofit sector has been the connective tissue of American democracy for those 250 years.
+The multiracial, multilingual, multigenerational nonprofit sector has been the connective tissue of “American” democracy for all 250 of those years.

 Enslaved people building mutual aid networks.
 Immigrant communities founding neighborhood institutions.
 Indigenous organizers defending sovereignty.
 Black women leading civic movements.
 Queer activists building health infrastructure.
 Workers organizing for economic dignity across generations.
 Climate defenders protecting communities that government abandoned.

-Nonprofit workers, leaders, activists, and funders are central to the work of democracy, and the stories of democracy.
+Nonprofit workers, leaders, activists, and funders are central to the work of democracy—and to the stories of democracy.

 None of these stories will tell themselves.